Creating and Uploading a Virtual Hard Disk that Contains the Linux Operating System

 This article shows you how to create and upload a virtual hard disk (VHD) so you can use it as your own image to create virtual machines in Azure.
 You'll learn how to prepare the operating system so you can use it to create multiple virtual machines based on that image.

 A virtual machine in Azure runs the operating system that's based on the image you choose when you create the virtual machine.
 Your images are stored in VHD format, in .vhd files in a storage account.
-For more information about disks and images in Azure, see Manage Disks and Images.
+For details, see About Disks and Images in Azure.

 When you create the virtual machine, you can customize some of the operating system settings so they're appropriate for the application you want to run.
 For instructions, see How to Create a Custom Virtual Machine.

-Important: The Azure platform SLA applies to virtual machines running the Linux OS only when one of the endorsed distributions is used with the configuration details as specified in this article.
-All Linux distributions that are provided in the Azure image gallery are endorsed distributions with the required configuration.
+Important: The Azure platform SLA applies to virtual machines running the Linux OS only when one of the endorsed distributions is used with the configuration details as specified under 'Supported Versions' in Linux on Azure-Endorsed Distributions.
+All Linux distributions in the Azure image gallery are endorsed distributions with the required configuration.

 This article assumes that you have the following items: